+community,

-community, 1.
-A neighbourhood, vicinity, or locality.
+1. A neighbourhood, vicinity, or locality.
 2. A society or group of people with similar rights or interests.
 3. Joint ownership, possession, or participation.

-The bundle of rights allowing one to use, manage, and enjoy property, including the heritable.

-The bundle of rights allowing one to use, manage, and enjoy property, including the right to convey it to others.
+ownership, The bundle of rights allowing one to use, manage, and enjoy property, including the right to convey it to others.
 Ownership implies the right to possess a thing, regardless of any actual or constructive control.
-Ownership rights are general, permanent, and neighbourhood, 1.
+Ownership rights are general, permanent, and heritable.

+neighbourhood, 1.
 The immediate vicinity; the area near or next to a specified place.
-2. People living in a particular vicinity, usu. forming a community within a larger group and having similar economic statuses and social interests.
+2. People living in a particular vicinity, usu, forming a community within a larger group and having similar economic statuses and social interests.
 3. The condition of being close together.